-This section provides the basic requirements for an application for a certificate of title.
-It is supplemented by Sections 16-24, which provide separate requirements for certain specified circumstances, e.g., an application under Section 24 for a replacement certificate of title when the previous certificate of title has been lost, stolen, or destroyed.
+- 2. This section provides the basic requirements for an application for a certificate of title.
+It is supplemented by Sections 16-24, which provide separate requirements for certain specified circumstances, e.g., an application for a replacement certificate of title may be made under Section 24 when the previous certificate of title has been lost, stolen, or destroyed. - 3.
 The office may request additional information not specified in this section, such as the sales price, for taxation or other purposes, but the accuracy or lack of this additional information does not affect the validity of the application for a certificate of title.
-See also Section 10.

-The information required under subsection (a)(3) is to be determined by the office.
+See also Section 10. - 4.
+The information required under subsection (b)(3) is to be determined by the office.
 The office can vary this requirement by requiring more information of this type, or less, as appropriate in this State.
-Subsection (a)(3) states the customary requirement in many jurisdictions.

-The purpose of subsection (a)(6) is to recognize the requirements of the Motor Vehicle Information and Cost Savings Act, 15 U.S.C.
+Subsection (b)(3) states the customary requirement in many jurisdictions. - 5.
+The purpose of subsection (b)(6) is to recognize the requirements of the Motor Vehicle Information and Cost Savings Act, 15 U.S.C.
 Section 1988, as implemented by the National Highway Traffic Safety Administration (NHTSA) at 49 C.F.R.
 Part 580 (Odometer Disclosure Requirements).
 This federal odometer mileage disclosure law requires certain vehicle mileage disclosures to be made upon transfer of title to vehicle.
 See, e.g., 49 C.F.R.
 Section 580.5.
-The disclosures must be made "in writing" on the certificate of title or other document being used to transfer ownership.
+At this time, the disclosures must be made "in writing" on the certificate of title or other document being used to transfer ownership.
 Id.

-It is not necessary for this [act] to restate or specifically incorporate these federal law requirements.
+It is not necessary for this act to restate or specifically incorporate these federal law requirements, which may change over time.
 However, this general reference to those requirements may be helpful in alerting interested parties to the federal requirements.
-That is the purpose of subsection (a)(6).
+That is the purpose of subsection (b)(6).

-There has been some uncertainty about the impact of the federal requirement that the disclosures be "in writing," see, e.g., 49 C.F.R.
+6. There has been some uncertainty about the impact of the federal requirement that the disclosures be "in writing," see, e.g., 49 C.F.R.
 Section 580.5(c), particularly as regards electronic certificates of title.
 The NHTSA has indicated that an electronic disclosure containing the proper information may satisfy the federal written disclosure requirement at 49 C.F.R.
 Section 580.7 for a lessee-to-lessor transfer.
 This requirement is similar but not identical to the written disclosure requirement for other transfers, e.g., at 49 C.F.R.
-Section 580.5, and therefore may provide some indication that an electronic disclosure could satisfy the federal requirement for a "writing."
+Section 580.5, and therefore may provide some indication relevant to whether an electronic disclosure could satisfy the federal requirement for a "writing."
 See letter to Edwin E. Huddleson, II, General Counsel, American Automobile Leasing Association, from Jacqueline Glassman, Chief Counsel, National Highway Traffic Safety Administration (April 25, 2003).
-This is consistent with the federal Electronic Signatures in Global and National Commerce Act (ESIGN), Pub.
-L. 106-229 (June 30, 2000), codified at 15 U.S.C. § 7001 et seq.
+Electronic disclosure is consistent with the federal Electronic Signatures in Global and National Commerce Act (ESIGN), Pub.
+L. 106-229 (June 30, 2000), codified at 15 U.S.C. §§ 7001 et seq.